Edna Ahgeak MacLean

-Edna Ahgeak MacLean a.k.a.
-Paniattaaq (born November 5, 1944) is an Iñupiaq academic administrator, linguist, anthropologist and educator from Alaska, who has specialized in the preservation and revitalization of the Iñupiaq language.
+Edna Ahgeak MacLean also known by her Iñupiaq name Paniattaaq (born November 5, 1944) is an Iñupiaq academic administrator, linguist, anthropologist and educator from Alaska, who has specialized in the preservation and revitalization of the Iñupiaq language.

 Early life and education

-Edna Ahgeak was born in Utqiaġvik, Alaska (known as Barrow prior to 2016).
+Edna Ahgeak was born in Utqiaġvik, Alaska (known in English as Barrow prior to 2016).
 Her mother was Maria Brower Ahgeak and her father was Joseph A. Ahgeak, who was a hunter.
 She grew up bilingual in Iñupiaq and English.
 Growing up in Barrow, she attended Barrow Day School, where she said a third grade teacher would "physically throw children across the room" for speaking their Iñupiaq language.

 Later, she attended Wrangell Institute and Mount Edgecumbe High School, both boarding schools administered at the time by the Bureau of Indian Affairs.
 In 1965, she attended Colorado Women's College in Denver, Colorado, on a scholarship, earning a B.A. in history.
 She received a teaching certificate from the University of California at Berkeley in 1969.
 In 1991, she earned a M.A. in Bilingual Education from the University of Washington.
 In 1995, she received a Ph.D. in education from Stanford University.